SuleVue/studio/README.md

-# Firebase Studio
+# Tarik Chat

-This is a NextJS starter in Firebase Studio.
+This is Amharic base AI Chatting App that accept images and conversation from the user and responses in prefered language (amharic or english).
 To get started, take a look at src/app/page.tsx.